pydantic/pydantic/docs/blog/pydantic-v2.md

 Pydantic V2 will add a new optional `context` argument to `model_validate` and `model_validate_json` which will allow you to pass information not available when creating a model to validators.
 See [pydantic#1549](https://github.com/samuelcolvin/pydantic/issues/1549) for motivation.

+Here's an example of `context` might be used:

 ```py title="Context during Validation"
 from pydantic import BaseModel, EmailStr, validator